 Finishing Line Press published my twenty-six page chapbook, New Eden, A Legacy, the chronicle of my Amish great grandmother’s catastrophic trek west in a covered wagon.
 Readers wanted more of “Ruth’s” story, and much to my horror, a novel seemed the only answer.
 After years more sweat and schooling at Grub Street Writers, I finished An Unseemly Wife.

 I am often struck by the different ways writers respond to the process of writing a book.
 Linus’s Blanket refers to my use of reading and other activities as a means of escape and comfort, can you share with us any routines, food or recipes, or favorite books or rituals that help you thorough the writing process?

+People live in stories, we are surrounded by them.
 What was it about this the story that made it the one you had to tell at this time?What impact did telling this story have on your life?
 Did you find that it had changed you?

 What were your experiences with reading when you were growing up?
 Was there a pivotal moment in discovering literature when you knew that you wanted to be a writer?

 School reading was hell.
 Words and letters traded places on the page and I stumbled along wondering why everyone else in first grade could zip through See Spot Run before I turned the first page.
 Being dyslectic made all of school a struggle, but outside reading, where speed didn’t count, took me on magical journeys along with Grimm, Kipling, Dickens, and many others.
 Being a writer didn’t cross my mind until my fifties.

 Are there other books you love or writers you admire that are from your local area?

 I’m part of an amazing community of writers in the Boston area.
 Many of them, too many to mention here by name, are instructors at Grub Street Writers and can be found on the Grub website, and others can be found on the blogs: beyondthemargins.com and deaddarlings.com Take a look, their books are varied and well written, something for everyone.